Marketing Or Gambling?

 50% of my marketing works, I’m just not sure which 50% it is.

 SME’s should try and avoid the marketing methods that promote a shotgun approach.
 A shotgun approach is best described as;

-For an SME, it’s critical that If you spend a dollar, you should be aiming to return at least three.
-The good news is that with today’s modern platforms, such as Facebook, Linkedin, Snapchat & Instagram, it’s never been so easy to target specific audiences.
+For an SME, it’s critical that if you spend a dollar, you should be aiming to return at least three.
+The good news is that with today’s social media platforms, such as Facebook, LinkedIn, Snapchat & Instagram, it’s never been so easy to target specific audiences.
 If you want to promote your B2B services, then Linkedin can target individuals by job title.
 If you want to target 15-30-year-olds, then Snapchat is perfect and seems to be underpriced at the moment.
 Facebook has created the most powerful advertising platform the world has ever seen.